Where are the Praying People?

 Keep the corporate agenda loose - Sometimes a prayer meeting is brought together to pray for a certain issue or concern.
 Let's say you are meeting to pray for the persecuted church or a particular person who is being persecuted.
 The facilitator or other members may have a Scripture to read and then everyone is asked to pray along the lines of the Scripture.
 I have done this many times I think it is a good way to go if the meeting is for a specific topic.
 But we should hold it loosely in that the Spirit may start directing people in another vein as the prayers are going on.
 He may reveal to one that there is this or that thing to consider.
 He may want us to focus more on one aspect than another.
 Rigidity does not allow for the Spirit to move.
 It's all about praying God's will.

-Don't bring a stopwatch - It can be stifling if the prayer meeting time allotment is rigid.
-Sometimes it can't be helped.
-Prayer does not have to be long to be effective, but sometimes the Spirit has much to say and direct you in your prayers.
-It's a terrible thing to stop a prayer meeting right when the Spirit seems to be moving powerfully.
-It's stifling and grieving the Spirit when we put the kabosh on Him.
-It's good to tell the people in the beginning that if they they need to leave to do so quietly but you are leaving the time open for the Spirit.
+Time of the prayer meeting - Many prayer meetings have a time allotment - an hour or two.
+Prayer does not have to be long to be effective, but sometimes the Spirit has much to say and direct people in their prayers.
+To stop a prayer meeting right when the Spirit seems to be moving powerfully stifles and grieves the Spirit, and we miss the blessing.
+It's sometimes tempting to rush the prayer meeting as the set time draws near.
+Some people need to leave at the set time for practical reasons.
+It's good to tell people in the beginning that if they they need to leave to do so quietly.
+We need to be understanding.

 Avoid rabbit trails - If you are meeting to seek God's will on finding a new pastor, don't pray about abortion.

-Don't fill the holy hush - Often times a prayer meeting will be humming along and then everything recedes into silence.
+Allow the holy hush - Often times a prayer meeting will be praying along and then everything recedes into silence.
 This does not necessarily mean God has left the building.
-I call these quiet interludes a "holy hush."
+It is a "holy hush."
 This is a listening time.
 This is where we often hear that still small voice.
-Some people find such quiet moments uncomfortable so they continue filling up that quiet space with words that don't matter.
+Some people find such quiet moments uncomfortable so they continue filling up that quiet space.
 I have experienced God's presence and direction more powerfully during a holy hush on many an occasion than when everyone was praying aloud.

 Hooray, we get to pray